juddy/itomatos/README.md

 ## Building itomatOS

-Running the build.sh script should be sufficient to produce a Debian Live image targetting amd64.
+Running the build.sh script should be sufficient to produce a Debian Live image targeting amd64.

 Further customization is pending: